U.S. News Rankings

 |SAT/ACT scores must be received by||July 16|

-The student-faculty ratio at Humboldt State University is 23:1, and the school has 35.1 percent of its classes with fewer than 20 students.
-The most popular majors at Humboldt State University include: Natural Resources and Conservation; Visual and Performing Arts; Social Sciences; Biological and Biomedical Sciences; and Liberal Arts and Sciences, General Studies and Humanities.
-The average freshman retention rate, an indicator of student satisfaction, is 73.0 percent.
+The student-faculty ratio at Humboldt State University is 23:1, and the school has 36.8 percent of its classes with fewer than 20 students.
+The most popular majors at Humboldt State University include: Natural Resources and Conservation; Visual and Performing Arts; Biological and Biomedical Sciences; Social Sciences; and Psychology.
+The average freshman retention rate, an indicator of student satisfaction, is 73 percent.

 |Student gender distribution|